aemtenan/skiresort/README.md

 * Technologies: RESTful API, JPA for Data Access Layer

 ### Instructions:
-* Clone repository
+* To run tests, execute - mvn test
-* If you have Maven installed, use 'mvn spring-boot:run'
+* To run the service, execute - mvn spring-boot:run
-* The OpenAPI Swagger UI specification will be available at 'http://localhost:8080/swagger-ui/index.html'
+* The OpenAPI Swagger UI specification will be available at http://localhost:8080/swagger-ui/index.html

 ## Design